cbrennanpoole/Qualitative-Self/README.md

 `LOGISTICS COORDINATOR`<br>
 Virtual | Oct 2017 – Jan 2018 <br>
-1. Relentlessly advocate for customers; always protecting confidentially and data; anticipate needs and underlying issues and treating their time and attention as sacred; overall effective communication skills and composure under pressure.
+1. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.
+2. Serve as advocate for customer;
+3. Field inbound calls from Amazon Flex Delivery Partners;
+4. Map progress,
+5. Navigate and troubleshoot variables;
-2. Field inbound calls from Amazon Flex Delivery Partners; mapping their progress, navigating and troubleshooting the variables; guiding, and encouraging 100% successful delivery of Amazon goods and services.
+6. Guide, and encourage 100% successful delivery of Amazon goods and services.
-3. Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
+7. Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
-4. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.

 ---